Mairlyn Smith

 Mairlyn Smith is a Canadian actress, author, critic, food blogger, television show host and professional home economist.
-In Canada, she is well known for her various cookbooks and expert advice on CityLine and Breakfast TV in Toronto.
+She is well known in Canada for her various cookbooks and expert advice on CityLine and Breakfast TV in Toronto.
 Outside of Canada, Smith is well-known mostly for her roles as Mrs. Woodhouse, the morbid wife of Principal Woodhouse in the 1999 film The Virgin Suicides, and as Agnes Thurston, the overly cheerful deceased mother of Karen Thurston and wife of deceased chemical factory worker Mr. Thurston, on the 1990s Goosebumps film Welcome to Dead House.
 Smith resides in Ontario, Canada with her partner, Scott, and their son.

 Early life

 Little is known about Mairlyn Smith's early life.
 Born in Vancouver, British Columbia, Smith graduated in 1976 with a degree in home economics from the University of British Columbia.
 She then returned to school and completed a teaching certificate before going on to teach home economics and head the Department of Fine Arts at Balmoral Junior High.
 Smith enrolled at the American Academy of Dramatic Arts in California.
 In the 1980s, she moved to Toronto to find work.
 Smith is an alumnus of The Second City comedy troupe and has starred in numerous commercials, TV shows, and films.
 She was initially known for her role as an actress, gaining international notability after her appearances in The Virgin Suicides and Welcome to Dead House (with co-actress Jessica Greco), among other roles.
 Within Canada, Smith's notable acting appearances included roles on Puppets Who Kill, Street Legal and Adderly, the latter of which was one of her most prominent acting roles in Canada.
 Smith's last credited acting role was in 2005, when she played a jogger on Puppets Who Kill.

 Smith suffered a period of intense grief after the deaths of her mother and father, which occurred closely together.
 This led her to write her book Peace, Love and Fibre: Over 100 Fibre-Rich Recipes for the Whole Family.
 According to Smith, "when people don’t embrace their feelings, deciding to store them away for later, it can come back to bite them.
-You have to admit to yourself that you are under stress and that you need help.
-You have to accept the feeling is real and authentic."
+You must admit to yourself that you are under stress and you need help.
+You have to accept the feeling is authentic."
 Smith openly discussed her mental health crisis at a FarmTech convention in Edmonton, Alberta.
-She later stated in a podcast for Eat North that her experience as an actress and her enjoyment of music and teacup collecting in her spare time were things that helped her in life and in her economist career.
+She later stated in a podcast for Eat North that her experience as an actress and her enjoyment of music and teacup collecting in her spare time were things that helped her in life and her economist career.